wragge/diy-trove-exhibition/readme.md

 # DIY Trove Exhibition

-With nothing more than [Trove](http://trove.nla.gov.au) and a GitHub account you can create your own online exhibition in under five minutes!
+**With nothing more than [Trove](http://trove.nla.gov.au) and a GitHub account you can create your own online exhibition in minutes!**

 See a live exhibition using this repository here: